yojoots/libbitcoin-system-wiki/Depreciation-Principle.md

 interest-rate - growth-rate > 0
 growth-rate < interest-rate
 ```
-Economic contraction implies increasing demand for products (declining wealth).
+Economic contraction implies increasing demand for products (decreasing wealth).
 As capital is required for production, this implies an increasing rate of interest until positive growth is restored.
 As such contraction is a self-correcting condition.
 ```
 depreciation-rate > interest-rate > 0
 growth-rate = interest-rate - depreciation-rate